ernierasta/MagikINFO-MagikSrv-docker-img/README.md

 This is MagikINFO MagikSrv Linux docker image based on Alpine Linux.

-We currently ship version 14.0 due to compatibility reasons, but it is working well with current version of MagikINFO.
+We currently ship version ~~14.0 due to compatibility reasons, but~~ 18.5, it is working well with current version of MagikINFO.

 Usage: